l0uisgrange/zap/CONTRIBUTING.md

 ## How to contribute

-Contributing on this project is very easy:
+Contributing to this project is straightforward:
 1. [Open an issue](https://github.com/l0uisgrange/circuitor/issues/new) explaining the modification you want to do on the package
 2. Fork the repository on your own profile and start coding
 3. Push your commits to your own repository